Nilpotent operators and weighted projective lines: Proofs

 Define a sequence $0\ra E'\up{\alpha}E\up{\beta}E''\ra 0$ in $\vect\XX/[\Ff]$ to be distinguished exact if it is isomorphic to a sequence which is induced by a distinguished exact sequence in $\vect\XX$.

 We will prove now Theorems~A and~C. Part~(1) from Theorem~A was already shown before, part~(3) is trivial.

 By Propositions~\ref{prop:image-in-Sp}, \ref{prop:kernel}, \ref{prop:full} and~\ref{prop:dense} the assignment $E\mapsto \ulPp(-,E)$ induces an equivalence of categories $\Phi\colon\ffrac{\vect\XX}{[\Ff]}\lra \nilop{p}$.
 It follows from Propositions~\ref{prop:exact} and~\ref{prop:reflect-exact} that a sequence $\eta\colon 0\ra E'\up{\alpha}E\up{\beta}E''\ra 0$ in $\vect\XX/[\Ff]$ is distinguished exact if and only if $\Phi(\eta)$ is exact in $\nilop{p}$.
 It follows (via $\Phi$) that the distinguished exact sequences give $\vect\XX/[\Ff]$ the structure of a Frobenius category, and moreover, such that the indecomposable projective-injective objects are given by the objects of $\ulPp$.
-This proves part~(2) from Theorem~A. Hence $\Phi\colon\ffrac{\vect\XX}{[\Ff]}\lra \nilop{p}$ is even an equivalence of Frobenius categories, which shows the first statement of Theorem~C. The second statement of Theorem~C is an immediate consequence of the first together with Theorem~A~(3).
+This proves part~(2) from Theorem~A. Hence $\Phi\colon\ffrac{\vect\XX}{[\Ff]}\lra \nilop{p}$ is even an equivalence of Frobenius categories, which shows the first statement of Theorem~C. (We note that it is possible to establish directly that the distinguished exact sequence define on $\svect\XX/[\Ff]$ the structure of a Frobenius category, without involving the functor $\Phi$.)
+The second statement of Theorem~C is an immediate consequence of the first together with Theorem~A~(3).
 The last assertion of Theorem~C on the shift-commutation of $\Phi$ follows by construction.